lagonapp/lagon/README.md

 - JavaScript Runtime based on V8 Isolates with Web APIs
 - Deploy APIs, SSR(ed) websites, Webhooks endpoints, Cron jobs...
-- CLI to deploy/remove functions and run them locally
+- CLI to manage Functions and run them locally
 - Playground in the website
-- Deploy at the Edge using the SaaS, or self-host it
+- Deploy at the Edge using the Cloud SaaS, or self-host it

 ## Roadmap